Zyabrik10/hotel-sql-server/README.md

 3. **p_register_payment**

-    Registers a new payment made by a client.
+    Registers a new payment.
 This procedure inserts a new record into the Payments table.

     ```sql
     CREATE OR ALTER PROCEDURE p_register_payment